fxclient/FXclient/readme.md

 6. It makes minimum size for custom maps 25x smaller! (from 10 x 10 to 2 x 2)
 7. Adds a text to display "Troop Density"
 8. Adds a text to display "Maximum Troops"
+9. Adds a win counter
+10. Adds a settings menu from which the game font can be changed

 ### Contact Us
 Our Website: https://fxclient.cf